 We can define a backup and recovery system for our ECS over this step.
 Additional charges will be made as we are going to purchase a backup vault to store the backup contents of our ECS, and we are going to set the backup policy as well (eg.: the backup frequency).

 If we do not want to set the backup and recovery mechanism now, we can set it later.

 We can put the currently-creating ECS into an ECS group which is also consisting of other ECSs.

-ECS group is enabled with “anti-affinity” policy which allows the ECSs within the group can be hosted in different physical devices in the data center.
+ECS group is enabled with an “anti-affinity” policy which allows the ECSs within the group can be hosted in different physical devices in the data center.

-If we have several ECSs host for the same application, we can put these ECSs into different physical devices.
+If we have several ECSs hosts for the same application, we can put these ECSs into different physical devices.
 If one of the physical devices is down, our application will not be affected since it can still be supported by ECS hosted in another healthy physical device.